LesFerch/WinSetView/Manual.md

 ## AppParts Folder

-This folder contains files that are required for *WinSetView.hta* to have full functionality.
+This folder contains files that are required for *WinSetView.hta* to function.

 The **Fonts.txt** file contains a list of fonts to display in the WinSetView font selection menu.
 If this file is missing, only the two currently selected fonts will be shown.

 The **FileDialog.exe** file provides the open/save dialog used by WinSetView for the *Load Settings*, *Save Settings*, and *Restore* buttons.
 This executable is written in C#.
 The source code is FileDialog.cs.

+The **Modal.hta** file provides the modal dialogs that are displayed by WinSetView, such as the column re-order dialog.

+The **Themes.ini** file contains the WinSetView light and dark themes.
+This file can be edited to change the existing themes or add new themes.

 ## Language Folder